 A dynamic website uses server technologies (such as PHP) to dynamically build a webpage right when a user visits the page.

-The benefits of dynamic websites
+What are the benefits of dynamic websites over static?

 Easier design updates

 Since each part of a web page is separate, it is much simpler to update something all at once across many pages.